Frau liebkost ihren Beagle und gibt Zeolith für Hunde ins Hundefutter als Hausmittel für ein glänzendes Fell

 Natural and gentle : Unlike chemical products, an oatmeal bath is a gentle and natural solution for dogs with sensitive skin.

-Supports shedding : It can help remove dead skin cells during shedding and make the shedding process more comfortable.
+Supports the shedding process : It can help remove dead skin cells during shedding and make the shedding process more comfortable.

-The oatmeal bath is easy to administer and provides your dog with soothing relief, especially during periods when the coat is itchy or the skin is dry.
+The oatmeal bath is easy to perform and offers your dog soothing relief, especially during periods when the coat is itchy or the skin is dry.

-To further enhance the effects of the oatmeal bath, you can add a teaspoon of zeolite powder to the bath water or oatmeal mixture.
+To further enhance the effects of the oatmeal bath, you can add a teaspoon of zeolite powder to the bathwater or oatmeal mixture.
 Zeolite is a natural mineral that not only binds toxins but also helps with inflammation .
-Many scientific studies have proven the healing power of zeolite on the skin, as it can reduce inflammation and regenerate the skin.
-Combined with oatmeal, it supports the detoxification of your dog's skin and relieves itching and skin irritation.
-This mixture helps keep the skin healthy during shedding and promotes shiny, strong coat regrowth.
-Make sure to distribute the zeolite powder well in the water so it can work evenly.
+Numerous scientific studies have demonstrated the healing power of zeolite on the skin, as it can soothe inflammation and regenerate the skin.
+In combination with oatmeal, it supports your dog's skin detoxification and relieves itching and skin irritations.
+This mixture helps keep the skin healthy during shedding season and promotes shiny, strong coat regrowth.
+Be sure to distribute the zeolite powder well in the water so that it can work evenly.

 7. Carrots